darafferty/rapthor/docs/source/parset.rst

         The radius out to which the sky model will be generated (default = None, which results in coverage out to a width of 2 * FWHM of the primary beam).

+    generate_initial_skymodel_data_fraction
+        Fraction of data to use during the generation of the initial sky model (default = 0.2).
+If less than one, the input data are divided by time into chunks that sum to the requested fraction, spaced out evenly over the full time range.

     download_initial_skymodel
         Download the initial sky model automatically instead of using a user-provided one (default = ``True``).
 This option is ignored if a file is specified with the